Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions: Introduction

-In summary, our contributions are as follows. \begin{itemize} \item We identify that higher levels of imbalance are not only associated with worse model performance but also more variance. \item We propose training over a family of loss functions as a way to reduce this variance. \item We modify Loss Conditional Training (LCT) for binary classification under imbalance. \item We show that this method consistently improves performance and reduces variance at high imbalance ratios. \end{itemize}
+In summary, our contributions are as follows. \begin{itemize} \item We identify that higher levels of imbalance are not only associated with worse model performance, but also more variance. \item We recognize that training over a range of hyperparameter values can actually benefit classification models that are otherwise prone to overfitting to a single loss function. \item We propose using Loss Conditional Training (LCT) to improve the training regimen for classification models trained under imbalance. \item We show that this method consistently improves performance at high imbalance ratios. \end{itemize}